_DSC9977.JPG

 Edmund is a senior software engineer on the Hail team.

-Patrick Schultz - Senior Software Engineer
+Patrick Schultz - Principal Software Engineer

 Patrick Schultz is a senior software engineer on the Hail team.
 Patrick is especially interested in the intersection of math and computer science and posted a NASA-funded book on his postdoctoral research in mathematics at MIT (https://arxiv.org/abs/1710.10258).
 He is excited to bring theory to practice for scientists by helping to build a better Hail.